ObieSource/larigot/README.md

 - User avatars
 - File uploads (implementation would be complicated and not supported by any gemini client)

+larigot is hosted on the organization of ObieSource, the open-source club at Oberlin College.

 # License

 Copyright (C) 2022 William Rehwinkel